 Sedation Dentistry Can Ease Fear and Anxiety

 Patients often associate a trip to the dentist with a negative, painful experience and often put off important treatment because of a fear of dentistry.
-Serving patients at three convenient locations in Billings, MT, Fargo, ND, and Boise, ID, Dr. David Casagrande offers various forms of sedation dentistry to help patients feel confident and comfortable about their treatment.
+Serving patients at two convenient locations in Billings, MT, and Boise, ID, Dr. David Casagrande offers various forms of sedation dentistry to help patients feel confident and comfortable about their treatment.
 We offer both oral conscious and intravenous (IV) sedation to meet the varied needs of our patients.

 What is Dental Phobia?